cedlemo/blingbling/README.md

     udisks_glue=blingbling.udisks_glue.new({ menu_icon = themes_dir .. "/test/titlebar/maximized_focus_active.png"})

-note: udisks-glue have not been updated since one or 2 years.
-Furthermore it doesn't work with logind which is used in a lot of distributions.
-So I think that I have to find another way to manage external media.
 note: Added minor update to allow udisks_glue to insert a device without mounting it.
 See .udisks_glue.conf

 #####system